 A regional food system, rooted in collaborative, community-based decisions, that prioritizes equity and supports the health of our people, our natural resources and our economy.

-1. Enhance coordination and communication among existing food systems resources and agencies
+- Enhance coordination and communication among existing food systems’ resources and agencies;

-2. Center the role of sustainable agriculture and environmental stewardship in a healthy food system
+- Center the roles of equity, sustainable agriculture and environmental stewardship in a healthy food system;

-3. Support a robust regional food economy that benefits all
+- Support a robust regional food economy that benefits all;

-4. Improve food security and public health by increasing availability and accessibility of nutritious, high-quality, and locally-sourced food.
+- Improve food security and public health by increasing availability and accessibility of nutritious, high-quality, affordable and locally-sourced food;

 The Pittsburgh Food Policy Council is leading this effort as a collaborative process with great support from our many partner organizations.